chinatwilight/downloadfrm/README.md

-# downloadfrm
+# Explanation
-the program is a download file small utility,peoplely could easy and fastly fetch badou main software from server
+the program is a download utility,people can easy and fastly fetch badou main software from server